NetAppEMEA/hackathon-vol1-deprecated/camera-webservice/README.md

 ### Common: Step 2 - Test the webservice is running
-* Load the browser to http://<ip address>:8080
+* Load the browser to http://ip_address:8080
 * Debug: if errors, check that the program packages are installed.

 ### Common: Step 3 - Test taking a simple picture
-* Load the browser to http://<ip address>:8080/test
+* Load the browser to http://ip_address:8080/test
 * Did you see a picture.
 If the camera did not work, go back and test that fswebcam is working.
+* Test is a poor RESTful API name.
+Can you change the RESTful API to something better?

 ### Common: Step 4 - Test the S3 and ElasticSearch upload
-* Load the browser to http://<ip address>:8080/photo
+* Load the browser to http://ip_address:8080/photo
 * If errors, check the S3 and ElasticSearch settings in the config.json file.